What is hypnotherapy, and how does it actually work?

 Access to the part of your mind where patterns are actually stored.

-Most people are surprised by how familiar it feels.
+Most people are surprised by how familiar hypnotherapy feels.

 HOW IT WORKS